Maximilian-R/trafikverket-split-flap-display/README.md

 # trafikverket-split-flap-display

 A recreation of a split flap display in javascript.
-Featuring real and live data of departing trains in Sweden.
+Featuring live departures of trains in Sweden.

 [github-pages](https://maximilian-r.github.io/trafikverket-split-flap-display/) (API currently disabled)